-- Prepare and distribute the agenda prior to each meeting. - Preside over meetings. - Ensure the terms of reference for the committee are met and matters brought before the committee are judiciously addressed. - Ensure committee minutes, reports, and recommendations are completed and appropriately disseminated in a timely manner. - Forward recommendations through the DAP or DCTE to the VPIA for approval/action by the President within 5 working days. - Communicate with the VPIA's office for feedback on recommendations.
-The VPIA should act as a "secretariat "position (secretariat = administrative support) to the CAC. - Distributes the official minutes to the VPIA, President and COM-FSM community. - The chair maintains a file on all minutes. - The chair serves on the Council of Chairs.
+- prepare and distribute the agenda prior to each meeting; - · preside over meetings; - ensure the terms of reference for the committee are met and matters brought before the committee are judiciously addressed; - ensure committee minutes, reports, and recommendations are completed and appropriately disseminated in a timely manner; - forward recommendations through the DAP or DCTE to the VPIA for approval/action by the President within 5 working days; - communicate with the VPIA's office for feedback on recommendations; and - distribute the official minutes to the VPIA, President and COM-FSM community. - maintain a file on all minutes.